 When I was eventing, I hated dressage.
 Dressage was that part I had to do in order to go cross country.
 I remember my instructor making me ride endless 20-meter circles for “no reason at all”.
 I could not understand how all those circles were going to help me on cross country.
 And why the hell did it have to be so exact??
 But I think I have finally outlived my ADD.
 And now have a good case of OCD kicking in.
 I find the theory of dressage very interesting.
 Maybe my instructor explained it to me back in the day.
 And I just couldn’t hear it.
 But now my brain is finally ready for it.

-This blog is to share my experiences as an instructor, a dressage rider and financial coach.
-I hope to explain somethings in terms we can all understand.
+This blog is to share my experiences as an instructor, a dressage rider, and a financial coach.
+I hope to explain some things in terms we can all understand.
 Hopefully, I can help you with your riding, and your business.
-I hope my experiences, as a rider and business owner, help motivate and inspire you.
-Make you laugh and help you realize that we all get frustrated on this journey.
-Hopefully I can explain somethings that I have struggled to understand so you won’t have to work quite as hard.
+I hope my experiences, as a rider and business owner, will help motivate and inspire you.
+I hope to make you laugh and help you realize that we all get frustrated on this journey.
+Hopefully, I can explain some things that I have struggled to understand so you won’t have to work quite as hard.